-Deliberate Practice... or How to Be an ExpertAUTHOR: Francisco Sáez
+Deliberate Practice: How to Become an ExpertAUTHOR: Francisco Sáez

 "Practice does not make perfect.
 Only perfect practice makes perfect." ~ Vince Lombardi

-The Swedish psychologist K. Anders Ericsson has devoted much time to researching how experts in different fields (such as medicine, music, or chess) acquire a higher level of performance than others, and how significant deliberate practice is in that process.
-1
+The Swedish psychologist K. Anders Ericsson spent a lot of time investigating how experts in different fields (such as medicine, music, athletics or chess) acquire a higher level of performance than others, and how important deliberate practice is in that process.

-The conclusion of his research is that, with few exceptions, the qualitative differences in performance between an expert in something and a non-expert are not genetically determined.
-Of course, raw talent always helps.
-But being an expert in something is usually the result of a deliberate effort over a more or less long period of time, made with the aim of improving certain skills in a particular field.
+The conclusion of the research is that, with few exceptions, the qualitative differences in performance between an expert and a non-expert aren’t genetically determined.
+Of course, talent helps.
+But being an expert in something is generally the consequence of making a deliberate effort over a more or less long period of time, with the goal of improving certain skills in that domain.

-There are some things that experts do differently.
-They identify the skills and techniques they need, and focus on improving them every day, doing practical activities and evaluating their progress along the way.
-They also increase the level of difficulty of these activities as they move forward, always challenging and pushing their limits.
+There are a few things that experts do differently: they identify the skills and techniques they need to improve and they focus on improving them day by day, doing practical activities and evaluating their progress.
+They also increase the level of difficulty of those activities as they progress, always looking for their limit.

-The key here is the word “deliberate”.
-It is not just practice—it is not just a matter of spending hours doing one thing over and over again.
-It is about practicing conscientiously, breaking our goal down into parts, analyzing what we do well and what we do wrong, figuring out how to change what we are doing wrong, and paying attention to small details that allow us to improve even what we are already doing fine.
+The key to all this is the word “deliberate”.
+It’s not just a matter of practicing, it’s not just a matter of putting in the hours.
+It is about practicing consciously, breaking down our goal into smaller parts, analyzing what we are doing right and what we are doing wrong, putting emphasis on changing what we are doing wrong and looking for small details that will allow us to improve even what we are already doing well.

-In short, if you want to significantly improve a skill, you should do the following:
+In summary, if you want to significantly improve any skill you should do the following:

-- Divide that skill into smaller, more manageable parts, sections, or areas.
+- Break that skill into smaller, more manageable pieces, sections, or aspects.

-- Find a way to measure your progress in each of these parts.
-You must be able to get immediate feedback while you’re practicing.
+- Find a way to measure your progress in each of these sections.
+You should be able to receive immediate feedback on your practices.

-- Constantly analyze your performance and seek new ways to improve.
+- Constantly analyze your performance and look for new ways to improve.

-- Define actions and routines to ensure that you will devote an acceptable amount of time to each of these projects.
+- Determine the next actions for each project and plan routines that will ensure that you will devote an acceptable amount of time and effort to each of these projects.

-- During your weekly review, analyze the progress you made during the previous week, try to detect improvement areas, and plan the next week accordingly.
+- During your Weekly Review analyze the previous week’s progress, try to detect points of improvement and plan the next week accordingly.